vitorarins/amazon-rtx-automation/README.md

 # Amazon Purchase Script

-Example: script to buy the things on Amazon
+**Use at your own risk.
+Read thoroughly**

-forked from yosh1/amazon-automation & druyang/amazon-PS5-automation
+Example: script to buy a PS5 on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one due to market competitiveness)

-Use at your own risk
+forked from yosh1/amazon-automation

 Requirements:
 ---